Model identification for ARMA time series through convolutional neural networks: Methods

 Training data are generated on the fly during training.
-Each training batch comprises 100 time series of length 1,000: one time series for each of the 100 possible combinations of $p$ and $q$ orders from 0 to 9.
-For each time series, the coefficients are chosen at random as described in Section~\ref{SSec:arma}, independently of all other time series, and independently of other batches.
-The noise component, $\eps$, is drawn from a standard normal distribution.
-Due to memory constrains, these 100 time series are further divided into two mini-batches randomly, and each mini-batch is used for one iteration of a forward and back-propagation step.
-Since all data is simulated and no two time series ever used twice on a particular neural network, it is not meaningful to use the concept of `epochs' in our setting.
+One set of training data comprises 100 time series of length 1,000: one time series for each of the 100 possible combinations of $0\leq p\leq 9$ and $0\leq q \leq 9$.
+For each time series, the coefficients are chosen at random and uniformly based on the algorithm of \cite{Beadle1997}, independently of all other time series, and independently of other batches.
+The white noise process $\eps_t$ is drawn from a standard normal distribution.
+Each time series is normalized to zero mean and unit variance.
+Each batch comprises 12 sets of training data and they are divided to two mini-batches at random.
+In other words, at each learning step, the network sees 600 time series (per mini-batch).
+We find using a large batch size helps in the stability of the training.
+There are 20 batches per epoch.

-As loss function, we use the cross-entropy criterion, and as gradient descent optimizers, we use \emph{Adam} and \acrfull{acr:nag}.
-The Adam optimizer is a popular method in computer vision deep learning.
-The first moment coefficient $\beta_1$ and second moment coefficient $\beta_2$ of the Adam optimizer are set at recommended default values of 0.9 and 0.999 respectively; see \cite{KingmaBa2015}.
-Momentum parameter $\mu$ of \acrshort{acr:nag} is tested at two different values, 0.95 (see \cite{Sutsveker2013}) and 0.75.
-We keep track of mean error, which is the average of loss function during training.
-Learning rate starts from 0.1 and is halved if there is no reduction in mean error after 6 consecutive 100 batches.
-Training stops when learning rate is lower than 0.0001.